Professional Learning Grant (PLG) 2023/2024

-- Provide 2 Learning Coaches to support and remove barriers to learning and raise pupils’ aspirations.
+- Provide 1 x Learning Coach to support and remove barriers to learning and raise pupils’ aspirations.

-- Provide 2 teachers to reduce class sizes in Maths and English in order to maximise the teaching and learning opportunities for the FSM pupils in Maths and English.
+- Provide 1 x Teacher to reduce class sizes in English in order to maximise the teaching and learning opportunities for the FSM pupils in English.

 - Employ a Higher-Level Teaching Assistant to provide intervention for the FSM pupils in KS3 looking at developing their literacy and numeracy skills.

-- Employ one full-time Cover Supervisor to enable senior leaders to provide strategic leadership to impact on the attainment of FSM pupils.
+- Employ 2 full-time Cover Supervisors to enable senior leaders to provide strategic leadership to impact on the attainment of FSM pupils.

-The school’s PDG grant plans are presented to and agreed annually with our Governing Body and monitored/scrutinised by the South East Wales Education Advisory Service (EAS) and the Local Authority.
+The school’s PDG grant plans are presented to and agreed annually with our Governing Body and monitored/scrutinised by the Local Authority.
 Spending against our agreed plan is reported regularly to the Governing Body’s Resources Committee.
 This same process applies to our Education Improvement Grant (EIG).